Growing a tree in a terrarium seems like the ultimate horticultural challenge, but it’s possible thanks to the wonders of bonsai.

 Can You Grow a Bonsai Tree In a Terrarium?

-Well, clearly yes, but like any terrarium plant there are going to be caveats,
+Well, clearly yes, but like any terrarium plant, there are going to be caveats,

-The challenge with bonsai in terrariums is that trees on a whole don’t like to be constantly sitting in water, or to have “wet feet” as they say in the bonsai world).
+The challenge with bonsai in terrariums is that trees, on the whole, don’t like to be constantly sitting in water (or to have “wet feet,” as they say in the bonsai world).

 Picking the Best Bonsai Trees for Your Terrarium

-In reality, bonsai terrariums aren’t a practice that tend to be explored much at the advanced level.
+In reality, bonsai terrariums aren’t a practice that tends to be explored much at the advanced level.
 Even growing trees indoors is seemingly frowned upon by the bonsai community, so as you might imagine, the appetite for trees in terrariums isn’t exactly overwhelming…

 So, I’m afraid if you’re looking to really push the limits with some exotic trees, you’ll likely have to wing it somewhat.

-By that I mean, there’s one clear choice for most people.
+By that, I mean there’s one clear choice for most people.

-Beginner = Ficus
+Beginner = Ginseng Ficus Terrarium

-When it comes to bonsai terrarium that are sold professionally, they are overwhelmingly made using Ficus species.
-That’s a great vouch for their suitability!
+Bonsai terrariums that are sold professionally are overwhelmingly made using Ficus species.

 But that doesn’t mean you need to be a professional to use them.

-Liking lots of humidity, light and water, they’re a great fit for closed terrarium life.
+Liking lots of humidity, light, and water, they’re a great fit for closed terrarium life.
 Not to mention the fact that they’re super small (as far as trees go) and very affordable (as far as bonsai trees go).

 All of that makes them very forgiving as a starter terrarium bonsai tree.